David-Haim/concurrencpp/README.md

         Queries whether the executor is empty from tasks at the moment of invocation.
         This value can change quickly by the time the application handles it, it should be used as a hint.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
     */
     bool empty() const noexcept;

     /*
         Clears the executor from any enqueued but yet to-be-executed tasks, and returns the number of cleared tasks.
         Tasks enqueued to this executor by (post_)submit method are resumed and errors::broken_task exception is thrown inside them.
         Ongoing tasks that are being executed by loop_once(_XXX) or loop(_XXX) are uneffected.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     size_t clear();

     /*
         Tries to execute a single task.
 If at the moment of invocation the executor is empty, the method does nothing.
         Returns true if a task was executed, false otherwise.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     bool loop_once();

     /*
         Tries to execute a single task.
         This method returns when either a task was executed or max_waiting_time (in milliseconds) has reached.
         If max_waiting_time is 0, the method is equivalent to loop_once.
         If shutdown is called from another thread, this method returns and throws errors::shutdown_exception.
         This method is thread safe.
+        Might throw std::system_error if one of the underlying synchronization primitives throws.
+        Throws errors::shutdown_exception if shutdown was called before.
     */
     bool loop_once_for(std::chrono::milliseconds max_waiting_time);